 Apart from the official programme of MPhil seminars, there may be other lectures of interest to MPhil students, as advertised in the University lecture timetable.
 In addition, there are many special lectures and seminar presentations by Cambridge academics and eminent visitors throughout the University, which you will find advertised via College and Dept email lists, as well as in the University Newsletter, and on the University website.
 Most departments run regular research seminars (e.g. the American Archaeology Seminar, or the Hispanic Research Seminar) which are open to all.
-You will generally be informed of those of Latin American interest by Julie Coimbra via email.
+You will generally be informed of those of Latin American interest via email the Events and Communications Coordinator.
 Students are free to attend any lectures and seminars as long as they do not clash with the MPhil programme or affect their preparation for the course.